 This piece of poetry

-I keep it silent now
+I kept it silent until now

-When you listen to me.
+That you listen to me

-Something the air, This melody
+Something is the air, This melody

-while my violin gently weeps
+while the violin gently weeps

 On the string_ I tell you how